matiasngf/portfolio/packages/experiments/shaders/vercel-fluid-logo/README.md

 6. **Wrong particle positions:** Verify `particleUv` attribute is correctly computed and that `uPositions` texture contains correct world positions

 7. **Visual artifacts:** Check texture filtering (should be `NearestFilter` for offset textures)

+8. **Blob not forming:** Check `particlesSdfFbo` in FboDebug - blue channel should accumulate with additive blending.
+Increase particle size or decrease `blobThreshold`.

+9. **Triangle not visible when stationary:** Ensure `transitionStart` > 0 so particles near origin output G channel (inside triangle) to B channel.

 ## Lib Utilities Used